Vivojay/mariana-music-player/docs/DESKTOP_MOUSE_SEEK_AUDIT.md

   playback policy, and preferred-region bounds.
 - `desktop/shared.ts` types that projection as `PlaybackStatus`.
-- `desktop/PlaybackStatusBar.tsx` renders a native progress element, chapter boundaries, the active chapter segment, and textual playback state.
-The progress and marker layers have no seek handlers.
+- `desktop/PlaybackStatusBar.tsx` renders a native progress element, chapter boundaries, the active chapter segment, preferred-region bounds, and textual playback state.
+The main surface attaches a single click/tap handler only when the projected media is eligible; the Mini-player uses the same rendering without a seek handler.
 - `desktop/main.ts` and `desktop/preload.cts` expose an allowlisted typed
-  favourite intent.
-The main process sends an authenticated request to the backend and correlates a bounded response; it does not treat renderer state as authoritative.
+  seek intent alongside the favourite intent.
+The main process validates sender and payload, sends an authenticated request, and correlates a bounded response; it does not treat renderer state as authoritative.
-- `main.py::_desktop_control_request` revalidates the projected media identity before applying the favourite mutation.
-It currently rejects every other desktop control action.
+- `main.py::_desktop_control_request` revalidates the projected media identity and current playback capabilities before delegating the finite absolute target to the playback authority.
 - `PlaybackController.seek()` rejects absent and nonseekable media, clamps a target to the finite source duration and preferred start bound, and completes playback when a target reaches a preferred end bound.
 Clean finite EOF seeks